-Chobe is one of the best parks in Africa for elephant herds.
+Chobe National Park is one of the best parks in Africa for big herds of elephants.
 Towards the end of the dry season the Chobe River is the only source of water in the area and estimates put elephant numbers at an awe-inspiring 120,000!
 Resident game here is also superb, with buffalo and lion especially prolific.
 The boating safaris on the river here are some of the very best in Africa.

 July, August, September and October are peak season for the vast herds and the best time to be there.
 However, the river supports an outstanding density of resident game throughout the year making Chobe one of Africa's most rewarding regions for game viewing at any time of the year.